dpc10ster/RJafrocBook/docs/10C-OR-AnalysisApplications.md

 The dataset consists of I = 2 treatments,  J = 5 readers and  K = 114 cases.

 ### Random-Reader Random-Case (RRRC) analysis {#ORApplications-RRRC-dataset02-hand}
-* The first step is to calculate the figures of merit.
+* The first step is to calculate the figures of merit using `UtilFigureOfMerit()`.
-* The following code uses `UtilFigureOfMerit()` to this end.
-Note that `FOM = "Wilcoxon"` has to be explicitly specified.
+* Note that the `FOM` argument has to be explicitly specified as there is no default.

 ```r